lbryio/lbry.com/content/faq/lbry-android.md

 ### How To Stop The LBRY Service From Running In The Background {#stoplbryservice}

 You might have noticed that the LBRY icon may be showing in your notifications with the status, `LBRY service is running in the background`.
 This is a good thing because it keeps the app up-to-date with the blockchain and helps the app load contents faster as it arrives.
-This is also another way of supporting the LBRY network.
+In the future, you'll be able to support the LBRY network and earn hosting rewards, but for now, the hosting features are disabled.

-However, if you do not want the LBRY service to be running in the background, you can disable this just by going into the setting and like above, you just need to tap `keep the daemon working after closing the app` this will change the status of that option from green to grey.
-Close the LBRY app from the background and the notification icon should disappear.
+However, if you do not want the LBRY service to be running in the background, you can disable this just by going into the settings page and like above, you just need to tap `Keep the daemon background service running after closing the app` - this will change the status of that option from green to grey.
+Now close the LBRY app by clicking back multiple times or swipe the app to close - the notification icon should disappear.